-At The Cornerstone Academy we seek to provide the best possible education for all students by encouraging and fostering the highest standards of work, behaviour and attendance.
-We wish to offer students all available opportunities for personal success and fulfilment by providing a caring environment in which each individual feels secure and able to reach their potential.
+At The Cornerstone Academy we seek to provide the best possible education for all students by encouraging and fostering the highest standards of learning, behaviour, attendance and character development.
+We wish to offer students all available opportunities for personal success and fulfilment by providing a caring environment in which each individual feels secure and able to reach their full potential.
+To support this the home school agreement is signed, agreed to and honoured by all parties.